-Contracts provide legal protections to ensure the business isn’t at risk, and they outline the agreed-upon obligations of each party and all other contract details about what will happen.
-Contracts provide expectations for everyone involved in the arrangement.
+Not only do contracts provide legal protections to ensure businesses aren’t at risk, but they also outline the agreed-upon obligations of each party.
+Creating contracts effectively helps to set expectations for everyone involved in the arrangement.

 Creating a contract effectively requires the right mix of legal requirements and business goals.
 These considerations need to be balanced so the agreement is favorable for all parties.
 Contract creation may involve several departments or individuals within the company depending on what’s at stake and what services are involved.
 More than one leader or manager may need to sign off on the terms before all is said and done.